 But he was worried about moving his family 3,000 miles away to the West Coast.
 And then an offer from WIP came along to join the station full-time.
 Cataldi figured it was the perfect move for him — he’d get out of the Inky newsroom and avoid uprooting his wife and kids.

-His editor at The Inquirer told him he’d lose credibility and would have to start shilling for products on the radio.
-Cataldi responded that he’d always be a writer.
+Coworkers told him he’d lose credibility and would have to start shilling for products on the radio.
+Cataldi said he’d always be a writer.
 This was just to be a brief respite from journalism.

 “Twenty-six years later, I’m still doing this,” Cataldi, who now reportedly makes seven figures, said with a chuckle.
 “And I couldn’t have compromised my credibility any more.”

 The first time I walked into the WIP offices on the ninth floor of 400 Market Street, Cataldi’s voice live on the air was blaring over a loudspeaker.
 Behind the main desk are the six studios that house the action, the talkers, their guests.
 Cataldi, Morganti and the people they’re bringing on the air post up in the main studio while Rhea Hughes, the admitted voice of reason on the Morning Show, sits in a side studio — “because someone’s got to get some work done.”
 The common area is covered in a large Eagles carpet, and four clothed strippers who are “Wingettes” at Wing Bowl are sitting on stadium seats.
 There’s a guy riding a Razor scooter past a tower of TastyKakes.